AndresGuzman23/Inference_DSA_EBCM/README.md

 The paraemters used for the sumualtions are: beta=0.2, gamma=1, rho=0.001.
 For the network structures: Poisson with average degree mu=10, and Negative binomial with average degree 10, r=1.

+Unfortunalty, the real data-sets used in the papaer are not publicly avialable.